ashishjha89/playground-service/README.md

 Playground Service
 ====================

-This is a playground Kotlin service with Spring Boot application.
+This is a playground Kotlin service with Spring Boot.

 ## Description of the service
 1. Greet the user